2 separate wind-driven brush fires erupt near Ventura

 VENTURA, Calif.
 (KABC) -- Two separate wind-driven brush fires erupted off the 101 Freeway near Ventura Tuesday evening.

-The first blaze was burning near the 101 Freeway and Auto Center Drive between the cities of Ventura and Oxnard.
+The larger of the fires, a 15-acre blaze dubbed the Perkin Fire, was burning in heavy brush at the bottom of a dry riverbed close to the 101 Freeway and Auto Center Drive between the cities of Ventura and Oxnard.

-The Perkins Fire was estimated to be at 20 acres at around 5:40 p.m. and officials warned of traffic delays due to the fire.
+Ventura County Fire said at about 6:15 p.m. forward progress was slowing, and crews were working on containing flare-ups.
+They initially said the fire was at 20 acres.

-Another smaller fire was spotted on the 101 and Highway 33, just north of the Ventura city limits.
+About 20 miles north of the Perkin Fire on the northern edge of the Ventura city limits near the beach, another brush fire erupted off the 101 and Highway 33.
+That fire, next to the Ventura County Fairgrounds, appeared to have burned 7 to 10 acres.

 It was not immediately known what started the fires.